 You can also add a little bit of apple sauce to make them softer and chewy.

-They are crispy on the outside, but, soft from the inside.
+They are crispy on the outside, but, soft on the inside.

 Why sieve the dry ingredients?